Non-local finite-depth circuits for constructing SPT states and quantum cellular automata: Discussion

+Our results have a bearing on the classification of chiral Floquet phases of matter.
+The non-trivial nature of these models is based on the fact that the effect of the Floquet dynamics at the boundary of an open system cannot be realized by an FDQC.
+The boundary dynamics of the models in \cite{Po2016} are given exactly by 1D bosonic QCA.
+Hence, our results show that the boundaries are no longer anomalous if $k$-local interactions are allowed, as 1D QCA are all \fdqck.
+On the other hand, the radical Floquet phases introduced in \cite{Poetal} have boundary dynamics described by a shift of a Majorana fermion which has a fractional index.
+As such an index is beyond bosonic QCA, and the bulk model consists of bosonic degrees of freedom, it is plausible that these phases remain robust to $k$-local interactions unless ancillary fermionic degrees of freedom are added.

 Recently, Floquet codes have also been discussed in the literature~\cite{Hastings_2021}.
 Such codes are defined by a series of instantaneous codes, each of which is an instance of intrinsic topological order.
 Hence, it is natural to expect that such codes are stable to $k$-local noise.
-Floquet codes can exhibit nontrivial automorphisms of topological excitations.
-Such automorphisms are also exhibited in radical Floquet phases \cite{Poetal} defined using the same underlying model as the Floquet code.
-The radical Floquet phases, though are associated with a bulk unitary that implements a nontrivial shift QCA at the boundary in the form of a fractional chiral edge mode.
-Despite our results on the QCA having equivalent $k$-local circuit constructions, it is possible that such edge properties of radical Floquet phases may survive $k$-local perturbations because of the possible survival of the bulk automorphism of topological charges, $e$ and $m$, and the bulk-boundary correspondence.
-We leave this for a future investigation.
-It could also be interesting to discuss symmetry-enriched Floquet codes, bearing in mind the subtleties associated with defining symmetries for Floquet unitaries \cite{RegnaultFloquet}.
+It could also be interesting to discuss symmetry-enriched Floquet codes, bearing in mind the subtleties associated with defining symmetries for Floquet unitaries \cite{RegnaultFloquet}